jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Types’ Creation

 The Type Create and Type Destroy system procedures can’t be called in your code.
 They are only called by Symbol automatically, just like Object Redirect is only used by Symbol itself.
-Type Create procedures are called when the direct globality of it is created.
-So when a globality is created, any Type Create procedure of any object symbol inside it is called.
+Type Create procedures are called when the direct module of it is created.
+So when a module is created, any Type Create procedure of any object symbol inside it is called.

 ###### Type Create and Type Destroy are Static nor Non Static

 The Type Create and Type Destroy are considered static nor non static, because because Type Create is called before the type is created, so before static members can be called.

-##### Globality Static
+##### Module Static

 ###### Other Issues

-Globalities need to be created too.
+Modules need to be created too.

-Globalities can also have static members.
+Modules can also have static members.
 Those are members of the module that can be called even when the module is not created.
-The globality type create procedure of all sub globalities is called as soon as the module is loaded in Sigma.
+The module type create procedure of all sub modules is called as soon as the module is loaded in Sigma.

-Types in a non created globality can usually not be referred to.
+Types in a non created module can usually not be referred to.

-There can also be static members of a globality.
-Those are mutual to all globality instances and can be referred to even when the globality isn’t created.
-Then you can refer to procedures (and objects and types) of a non created globality.
-The procedures must be made Globality Static in order to do that.
-Globality Static symbols’ Type Create procedures are called even when the globality isn’t created.
-To have objects run as soon as the globality type runs, the globality symbol has a Type Create and Type Destroy procedure as well, in which you can create objects to run statically.
+There can also be static members of a module.
+Those are mutual to all module instances and can be referred to even when the module isn’t created.
+Then you can refer to procedures (and objects and types) of a non created module.
+The procedures must be made Module Static in order to do that.
+Module Static symbols’ Type Create procedures are called even when the module isn’t created.
+To have objects run as soon as the module type runs, the module symbol has a Type Create and Type Destroy procedure as well, in which you can create objects to run statically.

-Types of globalities can be
+Types of modules can be

-Then globality static type creates should be called when the sigma module loads.
+Then module static type creates should be called when the sigma module loads.
 Right.
 The module only exists when.
-So globalities must also have their own (Globality) Type Create and Type Destroy procedures that are runned when the Sigma module is loaded, respectively unloaded.
+So modules must also have their own (Module) Type Create and Type Destroy procedures that are runned when the Sigma module is loaded, respectively unloaded.

-So now there’s not only static symbols, but globality static symbols, which can be members of ancestors at any depth inside the globality.
-Only globality static members (including system procedures) can be called when a globality is not created.
+So now there’s not only static symbols, but module static symbols, which can be members of ancestors at any depth inside the module.
+Only module static members (including system procedures) can be called when a module is not created.

-Sub globality’s type creates are also called on module load.
-If you don’t define globality type create of syb globalities, then nothing is called ofc ouse.
-Only if you choose to have a globality with globally static data, their globality type create procedure is called.
+Sub module’s type creates are also called on module load.
+If you don’t define module type create of syb modules, then nothing is called ofc ouse.
+Only if you choose to have a module with globally static data, their module type create procedure is called.

-Sub globality’s type creates are also called on module load.
-Sub globality type creates are called in the super globality type create.
-In a globality type, Type Create procedures that are declared Globally Static of object symbols are called when the the globality type is created.
+Sub module’s type creates are also called on module load.
+Sub module type creates are called in the super module type create.
+In a module type, Type Create procedures that are declared Globally Static of object symbols are called when the the module type is created.

-The creation of a globality must be initiated by code, because a globality symbol can also become a globality reference, in case of which Create must not be called.
+The creation of a module must be initiated by code, because a module symbol can also become a module reference, in case of which Create must not be called.

 Dus globally static procedures kunnen worden aangeroepen nadat module is geload.
 Alle globally static procedures van alle.

 - Globally static procedures
-- Type Create procedure of globalities
+- Type Create procedure of modules
 - Static procedures
 - Type Create procedures of object symbols
-- Object Create procedures of globalities
+- Object Create procedures of modules
 - Object Create procedures of object symbols
-- Static procedures directly in globalities
+- Static procedures directly in modules

 Symbols always contain some data: their line targets.
-Those are static data, so when you create a globality there’s always memory reserved: for each symbol memory that stores the line targets. (by the way: doesn’t a flag need to be stored to on if the symbol is created?).
+Those are static data, so when you create a module there’s always memory reserved: for each symbol memory that stores the line targets. (by the way: doesn’t a flag need to be stored to on if the symbol is created?).
 Or should I store line targets in the Core’s object table?
 Hmmm...

 Static bij procedure members.

-< How can you make a type: globality static? >
+< How can you make a type: module static? >

 ### Symbol Roles